 Gene delivery refers to the process of transporting specifically engineered DNA molecules into cells, and it is an essential component of gene editing and gene therapy.
-The Foundation is providing funding to 4D Molecular Therapeutics and Talee Bio to expand preclinical work to develop and test their gene delivery vehicles, which would transport a healthy CFTR gene into the lung cells of people with CF. The Foundation is also investigating nonviral approaches (i.e., lipid nanoparticles) to package DNA or RNA for delivery to the lung and other tissue.
+The Foundation is providing funding to 4D Molecular Therapeutics and Talee Bio to expand preclinical work to develop and test their gene delivery vehicles, which would transport a healthy CFTR gene into the lung cells of people with CF. The Foundation is also investigating nonviral approaches (i.e., lipid nanoparticles) to package DNA or ribonucleic acid (RNA) for delivery to the lung and other tissue.

-Gene editing and gene therapy are emerging technologies that could be used one day to correct the mutations in the CFTR genes that cause CF. Gene editing tools would repair the mutations in a patient’s DNA, while gene therapy would introduce a healthy CFTR gene into the cells of people with CF. Editas Medicine Inc. has received funding from the Foundation to advance potential gene editing approaches that could be developed into therapies for CF. The company is using CRISPR/Cas9 technology -- a tool that works like an editing program, allowing researchers to cut out and revise, or repair, DNA.
+Gene editing and gene therapy are emerging technologies that could be used one day to correct the mutations in the CFTR genes that cause CF. Gene editing tools would repair the mutations in a patient’s DNA, while gene therapy would introduce a healthy CFTR gene into the cells of people with CF. Editas Medicine Inc. has received funding from the Foundation to advance potential gene editing approaches that could be developed into therapies for CF. The company is using CRISPR/Cas9 technology -- a tool that uses an editing enzyme, allowing researchers to cut out and revise, or repair, DNA.
 Gene editing offers the potential to correct nearly every CFTR mutation.